nerocide/jhe42b_buzzer_firmware/README.md

 After buzzer is `disarmed`, it needs to be power cycled to be `rearmed`.

+1. ``Arming`` the Buzzer:
+   - Apply power to the buzzer to arm it.
+You will hear a 3-note arming sequence and see the red LED turn ON.
+2. ``Alarm``:
+   - The buzzer will beep every 30 seconds after power is lost.
+3. ``Disarming`` the Buzzer:
+   - Press the onboard button for more than ``2 seconds``, or
+   - Apply power for ``10-12 seconds`` and then remove it.
+   - You will hear a 3-note disarming tune, and the red LED will turn OFF.
+4. ``Rearming``:
+   - After disarming, the buzzer needs to be power cycled to be rearmed.

 # How to Build/Flash
 ## Requirements
 - [vscode](https://code.visualstudio.com/) or any IDE supporting [PlatformIO](https://platformio.org/)